 From peanut braised collard greens to the chakalaka, health-conscious diners will be pleased to find that all of the sides at Zweli’s are vegan.

 For me, the must-order dish is the Piri Piri chicken, seasoned and grilled over an open flame.
-It’s spicy, but not overpowering and charred, but still juicy.
+It’s spicy but not overpowering, and the skin is charred but still juicy.

 And with so many new and interesting flavors coming out of this kitchen, it’s no surprise that many foodies in Durham are flocking to Zweli’s.